sezer-muhammed/Fener-Ard-Repo-v1/README.md

 # Fener Arduino Codes

 This repo contains Fener's Arduino codes.

+This code drives the vehicle using encoder data, remote control data, and Jetson Nano commands.

+It regularly receives IMU data from Jetson Nano, and sends encoder data to Jetson Nano.
+It is an extension of the ard_comm node of the ROS2 package that runs on Fener.

 ## Related Projects